MakersAsylumIndia/The-sketchvengers/README.md

-📘 Project Braille Plotter Bot: Making Tactile Graphics and Braille Accessible
+📘 Project Sketchvengers: A Braille Plotter Bot Making Tactile Graphics and Braille Accessible
-Vedant Garg
+Vedant Garg, Prabhav Joshi, Raghav Dalvie, Krish Kapur

 ---

 ### Problem Statement

-Blind and visually impaired individuals often lack access to tactile graphics and printed Braille resources due to the absence of easy, affordable, and open-source tools.
+Millions of blind and visually impaired individuals often lack access to tactile graphics and printed Braille resources due to the absence of easy, affordable, and open-source tools.
 Existing solutions are expensive, limited in flexibility, or too technical for everyday users like educators and students.

 ---

 ### Our Solution

-We developed a set of Inkscape extensions that allow users to:
+We are building a **Braille Plotter Bot**, a low-cost, open-source machine capable of transforming digital content into tactile Braille and diagrams.
+The bot receives commands from Inkscape and plots:

-- Convert any typed text into properly spaced Braille
+- Typed text converted into embossed Braille
-- Plot Braille-ready SVG files
+- Braille-ready SVG files
-- Create tactile diagrams and images using evenly spaced Braille-style dots

-This enables educators, assistive technology developers, and makerspaces to generate customized tactile learning materials with minimal cost and effort.
+- Tactile images made of dotted patterns for shapes, outlines, and textures

+The bot uses a precision-controlled pen mechanism to emboss dots on thick paper, making it ideal for educational institutions, maker labs, and accessibility-focused classrooms.

 ---

 ### Hardware Used

-🖨️ Output & Plotting
+🖨️ Plotting Mechanism
-- Braille-Compatible Plotter (e.g., modified pen plotter or CNC-based Braille embosser)
+- EasyDraw V2 "(frame)"
+- Braille-embossing pen mount
 - 180gsm+ Paper or plastic tactile sheets

-🔌 Optional Electronics
-- Raspberry Pi (if running standalone)
+🧠 Controller & Power
-- Arduino or ESP32 (if automating hardware triggering)
+- Arduino Uno / ESP32 – For motion control and serial communication
+- CNC Shield (for Arduino)
+- A4988 Stepper Drivers
+- Power Supply Unit (12V recommended)

 ---

 ### Software Used

-🧩 **Inkscape**
-Main software interface used for design and plotting
+🧩 **Inkscape + Custom Extensions**
+Used to convert typed text and images into Braille or dotted tactile graphics.

 🧰 **Python**
-Custom extensions written to generate and manipulate Braille-compatible SVG files
-- SVG Path manipulation
-- Text-to-Braille conversion
-- Dot grid generation for tactile images

-📦 **Libraries Used**
+To process SVG files, convert to coordinate data, and send to the plotter via serial commands.

+⚙️ **GRBL Firmware** *(if using Arduino)*
+Handles G-code and low-level stepper movement logic.

+📦 Libraries & Tools
+- `pyserial` – For communication with Arduino/ESP32
-- `lxml` – For SVG/XML parsing
+- `svgpathtools` – For SVG path parsing
-- `inkex` – Inkscape extension API
+- `inkex`, `lxml` – For Inkscape extension development
-- `os`, `math`, `re` – Built-in modules for text and coordinate handling

 ---